mcneel/compute.rhino3d/README.md

 REST geometry server based on RhinoCommon and headless Rhino

+## Local Debug Builds

+1. You need to have the Rhino WIP (V7) installed and run at least once.
+1. Load RhinoCommon.Rest.sln and compile as debug
+1. Start the application in the debugger.
+1. You should be able to go to http://localhost to see the server working.

 ## Set up for Google Compute Engine

 1. Build RhinoCommon.REST project in _Release_.